 History is littered with the carcasses of collapsed paper currencies, right up to today.
 In every instance, gold and silver stepped in to restore confidence as accepted and desired money.

 Across Asia, gold and silver are commonplace currencies.
 Utah and Texas have recently taken steps to legalize gold and silver as acceptable money.
 Other states, terrified of the Federal Reserve’s money printing and Washington’s reckless spending, are studying their examples.

 What’s true is gold and silver have been money for thousands of years, despite Ben Bernanke’s dishonest "gold is not money" testimony to Congress in 2011.

-Big Lie #5: Gold is useless in a crisis because merchants cannot make change.
+Big Lie #5: Gold is useless in a crisis because merchants cannot make changes.

 History shows in every paper money collapse, barter systems always emerge.
 Gold and silver make perfect barter, accepted by most, including merchants selling goods and services.
-And gold and silver are widely available in convenient fractional sizes.
+And gold and silver are widely available in coins, rounds, and bars, which offer a variety of convenient sizes.

 In a dollar collapse, yesterday’s price tags won’t matter, since prices won’t mean much in dollar terms.
 Customers holding gold and silver will determine their metal’s value and decide what change to expect, not merchants.

 What’s true, as Money Metals explained (and we weren't the first), “he who has the gold makes the rules.”

 Big Lie #6: Gold has no practical uses beyond adornment.

 This lie is easy to dispel, but it often surprises readers to learn practical uses that have been found for gold going back 3,000 years.